cairnswm/SimpleReactWeatherDemo/README.md

 # SimpleReactWeatherDemo

-Used to show some key React concepts to a develop group at work.
+A starter project to show basic react concepts